A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Conclusion

 In this series of two papers, we present the first mass modelling method that allows us to fully disentangle DM at the galaxy- and cluster-scale, but also each baryonic component.
 To achieve such details, we rely on multiple mass probes to specifically constrain the baryonic components with X-ray surface brightness or multi-band photometry.
 We combine total mass constraints from the BCG \& ICL stellar kinematics and strong lensing to constrain the mass profile from $\approx5$ to $250$~${\rm kpc}$, and use cluster member velocity dispersions to measure their total masses.
 We detail how we gather these sets of constraints in B25a.

 Here, we focus on the mass modelling methodology and results.
 We test different parameterisations for the BCG \& ICL components, which favour a varying $\Upsilon^{\rm BCG}_{\rm *}$ with radius.
 In our case, a simple model with two coefficients, one for the BCG and one for the ICL, is favoured.
 In addition to providing a comprehensive mass model of AS1063, with each cluster component disentangled, we reduce the uncertainties on the total mass profile by $20-30$ per cent, depending on the considered radii.
-It allows us to measure the DM only profile with an error of less than 5 per cent over the entire considered region.
+It allows us to measure the DM only profile with an error of less than $5$ per cent over the entire considered region.
 We obtain these results while presenting one of the most complex parametric mass models.

 We then discuss the robustness of the estimates of the stellar masses contained in the BCG \& ICL component, as well as cluster members.
 We found that the stellar mass of the ICL agrees at $3\sigma$ with a Milky-Way like IMF as fitted through three different SED models.
 We find that the BCG requires a larger $\Upsilon^{\rm BCG}_{\rm *}$ that can be explained by the IMF variation observed in early-type galaxies, although AS1063 BCG is in the tails of the early-type galaxies distribution modelled by \citet{Lu2024}.
-We look for over- or under-estimates of $\Upsilon^{\rm BCG}_{\rm *}$ by adding a SMBH in the BCG and accounting for deviations from a Gaussian velocity distribution.
-Besides a SMBH with a mass above the $M_\bullet-\sigma_e$ relation, we find no significant influence on $\Upsilon^{\rm BCG}_{\rm *}$.
+We look for over- or under-estimates of $\Upsilon^{\rm BCG}_{\rm *}$ by adding a SMBH in the BCG, accounting for deviations from a Gaussian velocity distribution and looking at its degeneracy with the DM mass profile.
+We found that the most significant bias is the degeneracy with the DM profile, although a gNFW or power-law profile still yields $\Upsilon^{\rm BCG}_{\rm *}$ larger than the SED estimation.
+However, with those steeper DM profiles, the discrepancies are in better agreement with \citet{Lu2024} results.
+Besides this degeneracy, we found that only a SMBH with a mass above the $M_\bullet-\sigma_e$ relation, we find no significant influence on $\Upsilon^{\rm BCG}_{\rm *}$.